What is melanoma skin cancer?

-Skin cancers that are not melanoma are sometimes grouped together as non-melanoma skin cancers because they start in skin cells other than melanocytes.
-These cancers include basal cell and squamous cell cancers.
-They are much more common than melanoma.
-Because they rarely spread to other parts of the body, basal cell and squamous cell skin cancers are less worrisome and are treated differently than melanoma.
-They are discussed in our document called Skin Cancer: Basal and Squamous Cell.
+Basal cell and squamous cell cancers are much more common than melanoma.
+Because they rarely spread to other parts of the body, these cancers are often less worrisome and are treated differently from melanoma.
+They are discussed in Skin Cancer: Basal and Squamous Cell.

 Other types of non-melanoma skin cancer are much less common than basal and squamous cell cancers and are treated differently.
 They include:

 - Skin adnexal tumors (tumors that start in hair follicles or skin glands)

 - Various types of sarcomas